marcuswangweihow/FBDD/Frag_to_lead_4MZI/1ns_Preliminary Results/occupancy_maps/Readme.md

   </tr>
 </table>

-Methanol occupancy maps were generated from (A) 0 ps and (B)  ps analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
+Methanol occupancy maps were generated from (A) 0-0.2 ns and (B) 0.2-0.4 ns analysis windows of the pipeline MD simulation (total 1 ns), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
 The representative protein structure per window was obtained from the central frame of the window.
 Methanol occupancy maps are shown as black meshes.

 # Acetonitrile occupancy maps per window (only 2 windows shown)
 [⬆️ Back to top](#fbdd-repository-structure)